-A high degree of importance is attached to regular compliance seminars, which are conducted as on-site events, as well as via web-based training courses.
-By presenting various training topics on corruption, antitrust and competition law, health care compliance and the Code of Conduct, they serve to sensitize employees and management to the consequences of compliance violations and to show ways of avoiding them.
-By setting up a central speak-up line, employees can report compliance violations by telephone or via a web-based application in their respective national language.
-The speak-up line is available 24 hours a day, free of charge.
+Within the scope of this program, a high degree of importance is attached to regular compliance seminars of the Merck Compliance Training Plan, which are conducted as web-based training courses and on-site events.
+By presenting various training topics, particularly on the Code of Conduct, corruption, antitrust and competition law as well as health care compliance, they serve to sensitize employees and management to the consequences of compliance violations and to show ways of avoiding them.
+By setting up a central SpeakUp line, employees can report compliance violations by telephone or via a web-based application in their respective national language.
+The SpeakUp line is available 24 hours a day, free of charge.
 Case numbers enable anonymous, two-way communication.
 The reports received are individually reviewed.
 If a compliance violation exists, corresponding corrective action is taken based on concrete action plans.
 If necessary, disciplinary measures are taken.
-These range from a simple warning up to the dismissal of the employee who violated a compliance rule.
-In 2011, Merck set up a compliance committee to guide these processes.
+These can range from a simple warning up to the dismissal of the employee who violated a compliance rule.
+In 2010, Merck set up a compliance committee to guide these processes.
 The Compliance Committee consists of members from various Group functions; they are involved in reviewing compliance violations and introducing countermeasures.
 The joint work in the Compliance Committee enables processes between the various Group functions to be optimized.
+Further significant elements of the Compliance program include requirements on locally identifying and assessing risks and reporting these, both within the subsidiary and to the Group functions.
+Group Compliance regularly reviews and assesses the implementation status of the Compliance program at the subsidiaries.

-In cooperation with Internal Auditing, the Compliance Office regularly reviews the implementation of Group-wide compliance measures at the legal entities abroad.
-The audits regularly focus on the local compliance structure, the compliance measures taken, as well as the existence of corresponding compliance quidelines and processes.
+In cooperation with Group Internal Auditing, the Compliance Office regularly reviews the implementation of Group-wide compliance measures at the legal entities abroad.
+The audits regularly focus on the local compliance structure, the compliance measures taken, as well as the existence of corresponding compliance guidelines and processes.

-The Compliance function reports regularly to the Executive Board, informing it of the status of compliance activities, compliance risks as well as serious compliance violations.
+The Compliance department reports regularly to the Executive Board, informing it of the status of compliance activities (including training status), compliance risks as well as serious compliance violations.
 The Executive Board informs the supervisory bodies at least once a year about the key compliance issues.